 No trees are envisaged to be disturbed due to proposed project activities since the sewers and water lines are mostly laid in the middle of roads/streets and overhead water tanks have been proposed on open land with no surrounding trees.
-This impact is site-specific, temporary, reversible, possible, low adverse and needs to be encountered prior to the start of construction stage.
+However, setting up of construction camp and movement of heavy vehicles will require significant space due to which available vegetation is expected to be removed.
+This impact is site-specific, temporary, reversible, possible, low significant and needs to be encountered prior to the start of construction stage.
 The area is poor in vegetation and no major flora was observed during the site visit.
-Furthermore, there is no vegetation within the streets.
-However, there is a graveyard where there are certain trees (refer Section 4.5).
-These trees are not expected to be affected.

-- The camps, mobility of machinery and construction activities will be properly planned to avoid any loss to local green cover; - The construction camps will be established where minimum or no vegetation exists;
+- The camps, mobility of machinery and construction activities willbe properly planned to avoid any loss to local green cover; - The construction camps will be established where minimum or no vegetation exists; - Similarly, the alternate routes for movement of machinery, roads and points for camps are

-- Similarly, the alternate routes for movement of machinery, roads and points for camps are recommended where no loss of vegetation is expected; - The location of construction camp will be finalized by the Contractor, as to have limited environmental effect during construction phase and to reduce the cost and land requirement as part of Construction ESMP, however, it has been suggested to establish the camps near OHR site as it is devoid of vegetation; and - A tree plantation plan has been proposed and given in the proceeding section for net environmental improvement in the project area.
+- recommended where no loss of vegetation is expected; - The location of construction camp will be selected so, as to have limited environmental effect during construction phase and to reduce the cost and land requirement; and - A tree plantation plan has been proposed and given in the proceeding section for net environmental improvement in the project area.